 Obtaining Your Medical Records

-…authorize your parents or guardians access to your medical records or
+- Authorize your parents or guardians access to your medical records,

-please download and complete the Authorization to Release Protected Health Information form.
-Fax your completed form to 1-877-221-6278 (NCSU).
-You may also bring your completed authorization form to the Medical Records department in the Student Health Center or mail it to NCSU Student Health Services, Medical Records Department, 2815 Cates Avenue Box 7304, Raleigh, NC 27695-7304.
-When you have authorized the release of your records in writing, we can mail or fax them to your health care provider.
+Please download and complete the Authorization to Release Protected Health Information form.
+Fax your completed form to 1-888-972-4151 or bring your completed authorization form to the Medical Records department in the Student Health Center or mail it to:

 Check the Status of Your Medical Records Request